Inseparable maps on $W_n$-valued local cohomology groups of non-taut rational double point singularities and the height of K3 surfaces: Introduction

-This paper is organized as follows.
-In Section \ref{sec:Witt} we recall the definition and basic properties of the ring $\Witt[n]{A}$ of Witt vectors.
-In Section \ref{sec:Witt local cohomology} we introduce morphisms between ($W_n$-valued) local cohomology groups and interpret them in terms of Cech cohomology groups.
+In Section \ref{sec:Witt} we recall the definition and basic properties of the rings $\Witt[n]{A}$ of truncated Witt vectors.
+In Section \ref{sec:Witt local cohomology} we introduce morphisms between $W_n$-valued local cohomology groups and interpret them in terms of Cech cohomology groups.
 In Section \ref{sec:RDP} we carry out explicit computations for inseparable morphisms between RDPs.
 In Section \ref{sec:height} we recall the definition and basic properties of the height of K3 surfaces.
 The main results, connecting the height of K3 surfaces and the maps on $W_n$-valued local cohomology groups, will be proved in Section \ref{sec:height of morphisms}.
 In Sections \ref{sec:realizable} and \ref{sec:examples} we discuss which RDPs are realizable on RDP K3 surfaces, and give examples for all possible non-taut RDPs.